open-politics/SSARE/README.md

    print_sorted_gpe_entities(10)
    ```

-This script, sorting for NORP will return an output like this
+This script, sorting for NORP will return an output like this:
 ````json
 NORP: Democratic, Count: 19
 Associated Articles: